Bliksempie/fractured-world/chronicles/006-01-fragments-of-wisdom-the-americas.md

 **Lategame**: Recovered from an etched metal plate buried beneath the remains of the Bogotá embassy vault.

 > "Signed by ash and sealed in absence, this was the final pact before the Fall.
-It wasn’t between nations.
+It wasn't between nations.
 It was between those who *knew*, and those who refused."

 *If analyzed, the Living Chronicle marks a shift toward pre-collapse conspiracy theories, influencing faction-neutral survivor groups and vault-coded documents.*
 <!-- /fragment-meta -->